 - Many guests want to start day with a bed tea.
 For them room service is the only option.

 - Women who travel alone are generally conscious more about their privacy.
-They trend to choose room service more.
+They tend to choose room service more.

 - Some guests have important private discussion that’s why they don’t want to go outside.
 For them room service works best.

 (3) Why Some Guests Don’t Want Room Service: